SFE Attorney: Cliff Wilson

 In their attempt to deny liability, Plaintiff focused on proving Defendant was the sole cause of the accident.
 Plaintiff claimed he was making a perfectly legal turn at the intersection when Defendant rear-ended him out of nowhere.
 Plaintiff also attempted to rope in Defendant’s employer by alleging Defendant was operating under the regular scope and course of business at the time of the accident.
 Plaintiff urged Defendant had failed to maintain a proper lookout, and failed to maintain proper control of his vehicle.

-The plaintiff did not make it easy for Tasha to work up the case.
+The The plaintiff did not make it easy for Cliff to work up the case.
 In fact all of the discovery documents that our defense team requested for case were not provided until four months after the deadline.
-When Tasha deposed the plaintiff’s passenger, it turned out that he did not agree with the plaintiff’s view of how the accident happened.
-In fact, he stated that the plaintiff did turn from the wrong traffic lane, which supported the defense argument.
-Tasha never actually met the plaintiff in the case; she ended up deposing him over the phone.
+When the plaintiff’s passenger was deposed, it turned out that he did not agree with the plaintiff’s view of how the accident happened.
+In fact, he stated that the plaintiff did turn from the wrong traffic lane, which ended up supporting the defense’s argument.
+Cliff never actually met the plaintiff in the case, who ended up being deposed over the phone.

-On the evening before the arbitration, Tasha got wind that the plaintiff’s passenger, who was key to her case, might be getting cold feet when it came to testifying.
-Realizing that if he didn’t testify it would have a dramatic impact on her case, Tasha stayed late into the night and wrote a motion to allow his testimony from the deposition to be allowed in as evidence.
+On the evening before the arbitration, Team Wilson got wind that the plaintiff’s passenger, who was key to the case, might be getting cold feet when it came to testifying.
+Realizing that if he didn’t testify it would have a dramatic impact on the case, Cliff wrote a motion to allow his testimony from the deposition to be allowed in as evidence.

 Tell us about your legal challenge.